-The diagnosis of dyslexia is given for a set of symptoms that are usually numerous and/or severe.
-The school is not equipped to help severe reading difficulties and so this diagnosis qualifies the child for a modified program or an IEP (Individualized Education Plan).
+Schools are not equipped to help severe reading difficulties and so a diagnosis of Dyslexia or Reading Disorder qualifies the child for a modified program or an IEP (Individualized Education Plan).
+Basically, this means the school can’t, and so no longer is responsible for, teaching your child to read.
 Not only are these children missing out on learning to read but also on a full education.
-This saddens me because scientists who study reading problems have determined that all people can learn to read with the correct reading instruction program or by having certain cognitive abilities trained.
+This is especially sad because scientists who study reading problems have determined that all people can learn to read with the correct program.

 Dyslexia and Reading Difficulties

 Reading is not a born ability.
 Most people did not read at all until about 100 years ago with the introduction of public schools and mandatory education.
 Reading must be learned.
-Some people take to it more easily and some struggle with it, just like some people more easily take to mechanics, assembling Ikea furniture, or setting VCR clocks.
-Some people can easily figure out how to connect the new DVD, some will take days to get the thing working right, and others will completely give up and hire someone or get a friend to do it.
-The mechanics of reading are far more complicated than these tasks and require a specialist to help the child through the process.
+Some people take to it more easily and some struggle with it.
+The mechanics of reading is complicated and requires a specialist to help the dyslexic child through the process.

-A diagnosis of dyslexia is not a death-sentence.
+A diagnosis of dyslexia doesn’t need to be a life-sentence.
 But it won’t fix itself.
 All of our programs work on correcting the deficits that cause dyslexia, difficulty with reading.
 Go to our programs page to learn more.

 We are located at #102 – 5755 Glover Road, Langley, BC.